Jegmi/Jegmi/index.md

 You will find notes about:
   1. statistics and machine learning applied to clinical data
-  2. procedures and use-cases at Mt Sinia hospital
+  2. procedures and use-cases at Mt Sinai hospital
   3. the commercialisation of my applied research via a spin-off

 If something strikes you as interesting, as wrong or both, feel free to reach out!